bszafranski/cram/docs/_build/html/_sources/create-network.rst.txt

 The **Low** field provides a space to specify a constant minimum flow for the demand.
 A value provided here will last for all minor time steps in a model run unless there is a Demand Time Series Data Sheet in the current scenario with the Low parameter specified there.

 .. note:: *If the user sets the Low value higher than the available water in a time step an infeasible solution will occur.
-Non-zero low values should be used sparingly*
+Non-zero low values should be used sparingly.*

 The **Priority** field provides a space to enter the priority assigned to that demand.